chippyash/Zend-Acl-Xml-Builder/README.md

 - taking XML content as input so the builder can be chained into a sequence of events
 - adding caching as an option
-- providing the XSD as a publicly available namespace
 - tighten up the XSD to prevent input errors

 ## How